Toggle menu

 Why we need your personal data

-• This includes special category health data, for the purposes of the provision of vulnerability services, including but not limited to welfare support and delivery of hardship funds, including the Household Support Fund.
+• This includes special category health data, for the purposes of the provision of vulnerability services, including but not limited to welfare support, triaging housing and support enquiries and delivery of hardship funds, including the Household Support Fund.

 • Data includes, but is not limited to: